C++ IO and Formatting

 }

-Other commonly used <iomanip> manipulators:
+Other common <iomanip> manipulators:

 3. std::bind and std::placeholders